avaneev/biteopt/README.md

 success rate is >90% while the average number of objective function evaluations is ~330.

-At least in these comparisons, this strategy performs far better than plain CMA-ES which is also a well-performing stochastic solver strategy.
+At least in these comparisons, this strategy performs better than plain CMA-ES which is also a well-performing stochastic strategy.

 ## CBiteOpt (biteopt.h) ##